|Craighill Channel Lower Rear, MD|

 A Coast Guard engineering survey of the rear tower made on April 20, 1994 reported that the wooden portion of the tower “will rapidly become a serious safety hazard to service personnel” and recommend the Coast Guard “shouldn’t spend any more money trying to maintain it.”
 Instead, the engineer advised that the wooden stairway should be demolished and replaced with a device to lower the light for required service.
 To date, the central column of the tower remains intact, and the tower has been determined eligible for the National Register of Historic Places, which may protect the tower from any alterations.

 On August 11, 2010, Coast Guard personnel removed the historic Fresnel lens from the rear lighthouse, after stabilizing each of its prisms with archival tape.
 Portions of the lens’ annular rings are missing, and the original central bull’s-eye has been replaced by a Pyrex version.
-Once the lens was taken down from its pedestal, it was carried down a staircase to the service room, where it was packed in a crate before being lowered by rope down the tower’s central shaft.
+Once the lens was removed from its pedestal, it was carried down a staircase to the service room, where it was packed in a crate before being lowered by rope down the tower’s central shaft.
 A sixteen-foot Coast Guard boat transported the lens to shore, and a government van carried the artifact to the Coast Guard Exhibit Center for storage.

 Located just off the southern end of Hart Island, offshore from Ramona Beach.
 To see the tower from land, if you are traveling south on I-695 take Exit 42 and go south.
 Just past the interstate, you need to go left on Bethlehem Boulevard to reach North Point Road.
 If you are traveling north on I-695, take Exit 43 and follow Bethlehem Boulevard to North Point Road.
 From North Point Road, turn left onto Millers Island Road after 1.6 miles.
 After another 1.3 miles, turn right on Baylight Avenue and then left on Chesapeake Avenue from where you can see the Craighill Channel Lower Rear Range Light.